NikhilGudhka/ParallelMatrixMultiplication/README.md

 # ParallelMatrixMultiplication
 Parallel Matrix Multiplication using Processes or Threads in C

-Calculates the multiplication sum of a matrix using either proccesses or threads.
+Command Line Interface, Calculates the multiplication sum of a matrix using either processes or threads.

 COMPILING & EXECUTING